qbzgrp/qbzgrp.github.io/content/_index.md

       text: |
         <br>

         Reliable biomarkers are greatly needed in clinics for early diagnosis of human diseases and for assessment of human performance.
-Our lab is the first one reported the most comprehensive profiling of longitudinal plasma proteome changes during childhood development.
-Applying proteomics and lipidomics, we have identified panels of proteins that predict the onset of type 1 diabetes, established gangliosides as critical factors in hepatitus A virus entry into the host cells and assessed many functional foods in their effect on mitigating the inflammation induced by intensive exercise.
+Our lab is the first that reported the most comprehensive profiling of longitudinal changes in plasma proteome during childhood development.
+Applying proteomics and lipidomics, we have identified panels of proteins that predict the onset of type 1 diabetes, established gangliosides as a critical factor in hepatitus A virus entry into the host cells and assessed functional foods in their effect on mitigating the inflammation induced by intensive exercise.
 This line of research is typically done collaboratively with renowned scientists and clinicians in diabetes, hepatitis, virology and sports medicine.

   - block: hero
     content: